Celebrate 20 Years of BringFido! $20 off a $250+ hotel booking with promo code PAWTY

 “Sun’s out, tongue’s out!”
 Photo by Facebook.com/TheOregonGarden

 You won’t have to travel as far as Bobbie the Wonder Dog to find a homely place to rest your head.
-Silverton Inn & Suites is located just down the road from Oregon Garden.
+Silverton Inn & Suites is located just down the road from the Oregon Garden.

 Kanapaha Botanical Gardens